muhahahmad68/Data-Analysis-Project/README.md

 # Project Title Here

-To-Do - Analysis of Supermarket Data across 3 different locations in the country.
+Analysis of Supermarket Data across 3 different locations in the country.

 # Project Steps

-To-Do - Explain in detail, the project steps and overview of different tasks completed here.
+1. Importing of necessary libraries
+2. Reading our data to csv
+3. Checking the shape and columns in the data
+4. Checking for null in the dataset
+5. Checking for appropriate datatypes in each columns
+6. Checking for categorical columns and getting some insight from there.
+7. Generating different charts to answer some important question.

 # Insights

-To-Do - Explain the insights you were able to uncover from the analysing the datasets.

 # Future Work